GalychMaks/vibesort/README.md

 # Vibesort

 Tool for clustering songs into playlists based on their audio characteristics and vibes.
+Vibesort offers two distinct approaches for analyzing and grouping music:

+1. **Extracted Features**:

+- Mel-Frequency Cepstral Coefficients (MFCCs): Captures the timbre of the track (13 coefficients, with both mean and standard deviation per coefficient).

+- Chroma STFT: Represents the harmonic and pitch class content.

+- Spectral Centroid: Indicates the center of mass of the spectrum, often perceived as the brightness of a sound.

+- Spectral Bandwidth: Measures the spread of the spectrum.

+- Spectral Rolloff: Frequency below which a specified percentage of the total spectral energy lies.

+- Zero Crossing Rate: The rate at which the audio signal changes sign, useful for detecting percussive or noisy sounds.

+- RMS Energy: Root-mean-square energy representing the loudness of the track.

+- Tempo: Estimated beats per minute (BPM), capturing the rhythmic feel of the audio.

+Each feature is summarized (usually by mean or standard deviation) to form a compact, fixed-size numerical representation of the song, suitable for machine learning or clustering algorithms.

+2. **Deep Learning Approach**: Leverages the MERT (Music Embedding through Representation Transformers) model to extract high-level musical features and semantic understanding of the audio content.
+This approach can capture more complex musical patterns and relationships that might be difficult to express through traditional audio features. 🔗 [Read the MERT paper (arXiv:2306.00107)](https://arxiv.org/pdf/2306.00107)

-Vibesort analyzes audio features to automatically group similar songs together, creating cohesive playlists that match different moods or styles.
+Both approaches use K-means clustering on their respective embeddings to group similar songs together, creating cohesive playlists that match different moods or styles.

 ## Installation